kursataknc/tmux-net-speed/README.md

 Set the following options in your `.tmux.conf`.

 To change which interfaces to pull from, use a space-separated list.
+If not set:
-If not set, grabs all the interfaces listed in "/sys/class/net/"
+- On **Linux**: grabs all the interfaces listed in "/sys/class/net/"
+- On **macOS**: grabs real network interfaces (en0, en1, etc), skipping virtual ones

 ```
 set -g @net_speed_interfaces "eth0 eth1"